marijnbent/lisk-dapps-docs/BasicDapp.md

 app.js  blockchain.db  build  config.json  dapps  genesisBlock.json  logs.log  nodejs  node_modules  package.json  public  sqlite
 ```

 If not, then please change directory to it.
-For example, when using vagrant: `cd /vagrant/0.1.0`

 Then enter the following command, to proceed with bootstrapping your dapp: